“It’s common to experience sleep disturbance

 In Brain Basics: Understanding Sleep – How Much Sleep Do We Need? the (United States) National Institute of Neurological Disorders and Stroke elaborate on:

 “Your need for sleep and your sleep patterns change as you age, but this varies significantly across individuals of the same age.
-There is no magic “number of sleep hours” that works for everybody of the same age.
+There is no magic amount of sleep that works for everybody of the same age.
 Babies initially sleep as much as 16 to 18 hours per day, which may boost growth and development (especially of the brain).
 School-age children and teens on average need about 9.5 hours of sleep per night.
-Most adults need 7-9 hours of sleep a night, but after age 60, nighttime sleep tends to be shorter, lighter, and interrupted by multiple awakenings.
-Older people are also more likely to take medications that interfere with sleep”.2
+Most adults need 7-9 hours of sleep a night, even older people.
+However, older people may have more trouble getting enough sleep and are more likely to take medications that can interfere with sleep”.2

 Menopause